boxyhq/website/docs/terminus/architecture/vaultservice.md

 ### vault_conf.cue
 CUE lang based configuration file containing the necessary variables.
 These can be set both in this file or as ENVIRONMENT variables.
-If set as environment variables, those will take precedence over the runtime ones.
+**If set as environment variables, those will take precedence over the ones defined in the configuration default/runtime files.**

 ### access.cue